Index

 Section 44AD(4)Sub-section (4) of section 44AD requires an assessee to declare a profit of 8% or more (6% for digital turnover) for six consecutive years if they opt for the presumptive tax scheme.
 If they declare a lower profit before this period ends, they cannot reapply for the scheme for the next five years.
 This ensures consistency and prevents taxpayers from shifting between the presumptive and regular tax schemes arbitrarily.

-Tax audit applicability for F&O traders is discussed below based on their turnover.
+Tax audit applicability for F&O traders in different turnover brackets is discussed below.

 F&O Losses – Provisions Relating to Set-off and Carry Forward

-However, it’s important to note that carried forward F&O losses can only be set off against non-speculative business income in the subsequent years.
+• Carried forward F&O losses cannot be set off against speculative business income in the subsequent years.

 Can Expenses be Claimed by F&O Trader?